 I would recommend a minimum of 3 full days for big cities (and that is really rushing it).
 You can easily spend 5-9 days in cities like London and Paris without getting bored.
 The list below indicates the minimum amount of days that I think you should spend in each city.
 Remember that only staying for the minimum will feel like a whirlwind.

 Don’t forget that there are a lot of good day trips that can be taken while in big cities.

 Don’t forget to take travel time into account!
 Many beginner travelers forget how much time it takes to travel from one city to another.
-The traveling process includes: getting to the airport/train station (you usually have to get there early), time traveling, getting to the new hostel, checking in.
+The traveling process includes getting to the airport/train station (you usually have to arrive early), time spent traveling, getting to your new hostel, checking in, etc.

-Hostel>Metro Station: 15 minute walk + 5 minute wait for the train
+- Hostel to Metro Station: 15-minute walk + 5-minute wait for the train

-Metro Ride To The Correct Train Station: 45 minutes
+- Metro Ride to Train Station: 45 minutes

 Total Travel Time: About 7 hours (even though the train ride was only 4.5 hours).
 This also doesn’t take into account the extra time you’ll spend getting lost when you can’t find your new hostel (it will happen, trust me).

 Another Travel Note: Traveling is exhausting.
 Spending all your time on a plane/train is terrible and by the time you arrive at your new hostel, you’ll be too tired to want to do anything.
 So this is another reason to slow down and to spend more time in each of your destinations.